ptmt/prism/README.md

 # TLDR

-It's like a TodoMVC sandbox but a slightly more complex which operates with data in-memory only, to decrease privacy issues.
+PRISM is like a TodoMVC sandbox but a slightly more complex app which operates with data in-memory only to decrease privacy issues.
 Current version is written in typed ES6 for React and Node.js.

 # Privacy